TooFuW/ChromeExtension_ChessComHelper/README.md

 - Version 1.1 :
     - Added a popup to the extension button to choose your color for the current game.

+- Version 1.2 :
+    - Added a switch to the popup to activate/deactivate the extension easily.